glimpse-ai/data_scraper/README.md

 2. Run `$ python setup.py` to create some gitignored directories and your `.env` file.

-3. Add the following environment variables to your `.env` file:
+3. Add the following to your `.env` file:

     ```
     export REDIS_URL="<YOUR_REDIS_URL>"